 Lonely Planet is around the forty year mark now so it no longer is the upstart it once was and still felt only twenty years ago.
 While guidebooks remain the mainstay, web articles now complement these and there are curiosity titles too such as The World or The Cities Book, both with lavish photography that was absent from earlier books in the series.
 Both of the linked articles are part of a collection about South Africa and are worth sampling along with any others that catch your interest.

 In a way, all of these are relevant to the long range of mountains that Dutch settlers called Drakensberg and stretch for much of the width of South Africa itself.
-They certainly look striking and are over 3000 m high in places.
+They certainly look striking and are over 3000 metres high in places.